doctorpod/podflow/README.md

     $ rake tag [NAME=name]
     $ rake views [NAME=name]
     $ rake upload [NAME=name]
+    $ rake email [NAME=name]
-    $ rake inform [NAME=name]
+    $ rake slack [NAME=name]

-These commands perform tag, upload, text generation (view) and inform steps on an episode.
+These commands perform tag, upload, text generation (view), emailing and slack messaging steps on an episode.
 The *deploy* task performs all steps in the order specified above.
 If *NAME* is omitted the highest alphabetically sorted episode file is assumed (searches any folder named *episodes* else the current folder).
 Which steps are performed are governed by the values set in the *series_config.yml* file.

-## Generating an RSS feed

-    $ feedify

-Generates a Rakefile in the current folder which defines the following tasks:

-    $ rake config NAME=name

-A new feed config file is created in any folder named *config* else the current folder.
-Existing config files will not be overwritten.

-Feed config files have the following format:

-    title:
-    author:
-    description:
-    explicit:
-    language:
-    ttl:
-    keywords:
-      -

-    website:
-    copyright:
-    webmaster:
-    ownername:
-    owneremail:
-    artwork1400:
-    artwork600:
-    artwork300:
-    artwork144:

-    series:
-      -

-    uploads:
-      -
-        name:
-        host:
-        path:
-        user:
-        pass:

-    informs:
-      -
-        subject:
-        recipients:
-        from:
-        template:

-    $ rake generate [NAME=name]

-For each config file (.yml) found in any folder named *config*, else the current folder, generates an RSS feed in any folder named *out*, else the current folder.
-If *NAME* is supplied just generates the feed for correspondingly named .yml file.

-    $ rake upload NAME=name

-Uploads the named feed file (.xml) from any folder named *out*, else the current folder.
-NAME must be supplied.

-    $ rake inform NAME=name

-Sends emails for named feed.
-NAME must be supplied.

 ## Templates